Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 If you just focus on National Parks, the number drops to 60.

-And here's a great little tool for finding maps for these parks.
+And here's a great site for locating all kinds of maps for these parks.
 Just pick the state you're interested in, and drill down.

 So much information!!
 So many trails and so little time...sigh.